euclidprobe/euclidprobe.github.io/pages/mydoc/01_kitbuild.md

 </table>
 </div>

- -  Installations on printers like Ender3 will benefit from the plunger towards the front of the probe.
+ -  Installations on printers like Ender3 where the tool board and probe board point in opposite directions will benefit from the switch plunger towards the front of the probe PCB, pointing towards the nozzle.

 <div style="width:100%;text-align:center;">
 <table>